There isn’t just one style of hair color or shade; there are several variations that complement various skin tones and natural hair tones.

 What shades of blonde are there?

-Ash-blonde, caramel blonde, platinum, rose gold, golden blonde, vanilla blonde, honey blond, blorange, bronde, buttery blonde, cream blonde, pearl blonde, champagne blonde, strawberry blonde, or ice blonde are the shades of blonde hair colors.
+Ash-blonde, caramel blonde, platinum, rose gold, golden blonde, vanilla blonde, honey blond, blorange, bronde, buttery blonde, cream blonde, pearl blonde, champagne blonde, strawberry blonde, or ice blonde are the most common shades of blonde hair colors.
+But this list is not exhaustive, because every season there is a new trendy shade of blonde, such as last summer’s shade of mushroom blonde.

 What is the most popular blonde hair color?